April TARDA Newsletter – The Timeshare Transparency Act S3502 – Steines vs Westgate – a Military Lending Act Update

 In 2019, former Rep. Shawnna Bolick sponsored an Arizona Bill that would have allowed a 24-hour cooling off period BEFORE signing a contract.
 The bill passed the House 100%, but was defeated in the Senate.
 At the Senate hearing, ARDA lobbyist Don Isaacson argued:

-“But the bottom line is that the state should not step in to protect people who didn’t bother to understand the nature of the deal.
-You are buying real estate, you are buying it as an adult.”
+“But the bottom line is that the state should not step in to protect people who didn’t bother to understand the nature of the deal.”

 Timeshare bill passes out of House committee